Finbility Payment

 • PROCESSING: payment is still being processed.

-• PENDING: payment is waiting for a downstream step or confirmation.
+• PENDING: payment is waiting for a downstream step or confirmation (e.g. before wallet redirect).

 Integration checks